HuskyDG/systemMagisk/README.md

 ### Important

-- systemMagisk does not support pre-init patch as tranditional systemless Magisk but live patch.
-NOT RECOMMENDED to flash this on real phone because live patch sepolicy rules causes kernel panic on some devices.
+- systemMagisk doesn't have pre-init SELinux Policy patch but live SELinux Policy patch which can cause some problem on some devices.
+- Some devices will not boot with modified system partition due to vbmeta verify.

 ### Others